solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![The Synapse Studio toolbar is displayed with the Run button selected.](media/lab5_synapsestudioqueryruntoolbarmenu.png)

     ```sql
         /*  Column-level security feature in Azure Synapse simplifies the design and coding of security in application.
         It ensures column level security by restricting column access to protect sensitive data. */

     --Step 1: Let us see how this feature in Azure Synapse works.
 Before that let us have a look at the Campaign table.
-    select  Top 100 * from Campaign_Analytics
+    select  Top 100 * from wwi.CampaignAnalytics
     where City is not null and state is not null

     /*  Consider a scenario where there are two users.